-Find out more Search years 5-8 continuity online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - Your pupils in KS2 and KS3 will demonstrate a positive attitude to maths - You will make common use of approaches, representations and language across phases - You will deepen your knowledge and understanding of the curriculum across KS2 and KS3 and the expectations of pupils at the end of each Key Stage - You and your cross-phase colleagues will collaborate on issues of curriculum and pedagogy as a normal part of your schools' transition practice
+Find out more Search years 5-8 continuity online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - Your pupils in KS2 and KS3 will demonstrate a positive attitude to maths - You will make common use of approaches, representations and language across phases - You will deepen your knowledge and understanding of the curriculum across KS2 and KS3 and the expectations of pupils at the end of each Key Stage - You and your cross-phase colleagues will collaborate on issues of curriculum and pedagogy as a normal part of your schools' transition practice The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.

+// //

 We are now seeing the children who have had a mastery approach pretty much all the way through their school journey and the impact that's having.

 Primary Mastery Specialist